Solving systems of Random Equations via First and Second-Order Optimization Algorithms: Acknowledgements

 \section{Acknowledgements}

 AM was supported by the NSF through award DMS-2031883, the Simons Foundation through Award 814639 for the Collaboration on the Theoretical Foundations of Deep Learning, the NSF grant CCF-2006489 and the ONR grant N00014-18-1-2729.
-Part of this work was carried out while Andrea Montanari was on partial leave from Stanford and a Chief Scientist at Ndata Inc dba Project N. The present research is unrelated to AM’s activity while on leave.
-ES was supported by the Israel Science Foundation (Grant Agreement No. 2055/21) and a research grant from the Center for Scientific Excellence at the Weizmann Institute of Science.
-ES is the incumbent of the Skirball Chair in New Scientists.
+ES was supported by the Israel Science Foundation (Grant Agreement No. 2055/21), European Union (ERC, PolySpin, 101165541) and a research grant from the Center for Scientific Excellence at the Weizmann Institute of Science; and is the incumbent of the Skirball Chair in New Scientists.